StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 184. **The Orpheus Clock: The Search for My Family’s Art Treasures Stolen by the Nazis**, *Simon Goodman*, Scribner, 2015.
 185. **The Auschwitz Photographer: Based on the true story of Wilhelm Brasse prisoner 3444**, *Luca Crippa and Mauricio Onnis (Translated by Jennifer Higgins)*, Doubleday, 2021.
 186. **First Steps: How Walking Upright Made Us Human**, *Jeremy DeSilva*, William Collins, 2021.
+187. **Masters of the Planet: The Search for our Human Origins**, *Ian Tattersall*, Palgrave Macmillan, 2012.
+188. **The First Human: The Race to Discover Our Earliest Ancestors**, *Ann Gibbbons*, Doubleday, 2006.
-187. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
+189. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
+190. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.

 ## Fiction